sierrezinal/terraform-google-nestedvirt/README.md

 $ terraform apply
 ```

 At this point, you have a new project.
-You need to switch to it.
+You may need to switch to it.

 ```bash
 $ gcloud config set project tf-nestedvirt3